nicholas-nicolau/weatherApp/README.md

 If you do have any problem accessing this app you can call on me at any time here on my GitHub page or through my [Linkedin](https://linkedin.com/in/nicholas-nicolau)

 ## Authors and acknowledgment
-Thanks to for the layout's inspiration, it really has helped me a lot!. <br>
+Thanks to [Jon Keeping](https://medium.com/@JonUK/designing-and-developing-a-responsive-weather-app-webpage-part-1-b155b004a5ba)for the layout's inspiration, it really has helped me a lot!. <br>
 Thanks to the [Weather Icons](https://erikflowers.github.io/weather-icons/) for making it really easy to use icons for Weather Apps.